 What Are Some Signs Stomach Pain Is More Serious?

 A child with belly ache often points to constipation, overeating, or the flu.
-However, this issue can sometimes point to a more serious condition.
+However, this issue can sometimes point to a more serious condition, which you should try to get checked out immediately.
 If your child has pain by their belly button that moves to their abdomen, this abdominal pain could be appendicitis.
-While this needs to be treated immediately, there are other gut issues that may be present.
+While this needs to be treated as soon as possible, there are other gut issues that may be present.
 A gastrointestinal disorder, urinary tract infection, or even food poisoning can be the cause of vomiting and stomach aches.
 If stomach pain is ongoing or severe and accompanied by other physical symptoms, it’s important to discuss it with a medical professional.

 Experiencing a cramp or stomach ache isn’t pleasant for anyone.
 While they’ll usually pass without incident, it’s important to know belly ache causes so you can effectively treat them.
 Do you have any tips for dealing with a child’s anxiety?
-Share it with other parents in our comments!
+Let us know and share with us on social media on our Instagram or Facebook pages or Direct Messages.
 A stomach ache is pretty common but there’s no reason it can’t be a little easier to bear!